Sweet, salty, tangy and super light. This raspberry, pistachio and white chocolate cake is the perfect showstopper dessert!

 - To assemble: Place all but 130g of the buttercream into a piping bag and cut off the end to create a medium sized hole.
 Colour 70g of the remaining buttercream with a little green food colouring, then place into a piping bag and cut off the end to create a small hole.
 Finally, place the remaining 30g buttercream into a piping bag and cut off the end to create a small hole.
 Then halve your raspberries in half and set everything aside.

-- Trim the edges of your sponges so they are all the same size.
+- Trim the edges of your sponges so they are all the same size, then cut each sponge in half widthways (so you end up with four sponges approx. 4x5in).
 Then place one sponge onto a cake board or serving platter and pipe a little buttercream on top, smoothing with a palette knife or spoon.
 Then place 1/3 of the halved raspberries on top, pipe a few blobs of buttercream on top of this to help stick.
 Then place your next sponge layer on top and press down gently.
 Repeat this process for the next two sponge layers, until you are left with the final sponge layer to place on top.
 Spread a thin layer of the buttercream over the top and sides of the cake, using a palette knife or cake scraper to get this even.
 Then place in the fridge for 30 minutes to set.

 - Once the crumb coat is chilled, remove from the fridge and spread the remaining buttercream over the top and sides of the cake.
 Again, using a palette knife or cake scraper to keep this even.
 Finally, using the green buttercream pipe small oval shapes to create 'easter eggs' all over the cake.
 Finish with the white buttercream to create zigzag lines on the easter eggs.